sdziallas/comp55/docs/labs/14-Test.md

 are still a bit general, by running these in your code, you have a more targeted approach for ensuring that the code you've written so far is not completely broken.
-These tests on these individual classes and methods is different than the classical way that you may think of with regards to testing, which would be to run the program and to play through the game.
+These tests on these individual classes and methods may be different than what you might consider testing.
+Many programmers early on think of testing as running the program and putting in different values.
 That type of testing is often called system testing, as you often are testing the entire system to see if it works.
 However, like we mentioned earlier, today we're going to focus on becoming better at producing tests for units so we can make it easier to test and debug